When people talk about The Corn Islands, their eyes light up.

-The food on Little Corn is excellent and there are enough choices to keep you in new, albeit casual dining experiences for your stay.
+The food on Little Corn is excellent, and there are enough choices to keep you in new, albeit casual dining experiences for your stay.

-For us, the Corn Islands was a special experience for the very reason peoples eyes light up when you mention them.
+For us, the Corn Islands was a special and unique experience for the very reason peoples eyes light up when you mention them.
 Even those who have never been, but know of them, seem to drift off to another place of lost island paradises yet to be discovered.
 A place where you can truly switch off, relax and forget about the real world.

-Unfortunately, the Corn Islands, especially Little Corn will not remain the same forever but while it does, to us it will be the most idyllic island in the entire Caribbean.
+Unfortunately, the Corn Islands, especially Little Corn will not remain the same forever, but while it does, to us it will be the most idyllic island in the entire Caribbean.

 What You Will Need to Take to The Corn Islands

-There is little in the way of shopping on either island so do not rely on being able to readily get even certain basic items.
+There is little in the way of shopping on either island so do not rely on being able to get even certain basic items.
 You will find mostly small general stores and on Big Corn a larger market type store.